 Patrick is a PhD Candidate working part-time on research to understand, explain and predict the user behaviour change processes that enable truly environmentally sustainable business models to succeed commercially.
-The aim is to provide new insight and possible tools to help decision makers in industry and government in the design effective eco-innovation strategies.
+The aim is to provide new insight and possible tools to help decision makers in industry and government in the design of effective eco-innovation strategies.

 Patrick’s doctoral research complements his work as a part-time strategy consultant, in which he builds on a long career in applied policy research for business, universities and government (from organizational to EU level).
 Patrick’s work has taken him increasingly from EU level industrial policy-management to direct business support delivery, and he continues to help in the design and launch of significant public-funded initiatives to promote business competitiveness, e.g. the Research England-funded ‘Impacting Business by Demand’ scheme, which serves as a platform for business design innovation collaborations with Nottingham Trent, De Montfort and Brunel Universities (2018-).